abz2489/Marvel-Quiz/README.md

 - Colour indicator for correct / incorrect answers

 ### **Future Features**
-- Varying levels of difficulty
 - Allow user to sign in with username
+- Allow user to save their score
-- Sound indicator for correct / incorrect answers
+- Sound effects for correct / incorrect answers

 ## **Structure**